 Personalize and Onboard

-Know the user coming to the platform, understand their goals and
+Know the trial user, understand their goals and

 Based on user's job profile we personalise the onboarding screens and tutorial